East meets West in new book series for Chinese Americans

 Liu hopes the event is the first of many more to come for the community in both languages.

-Vivian Lin, in addition to being school principal at Huaxia Chinese School, is director of the Scarsdale Chinese Association (SCA).
+Vivian Lin, in addition to being school vice principal at Huaxia Chinese School, is an executive board member of the Scarsdale Chinese Association (SCA).
 She said she thinks the book series will help the first generation Chinese American kids, who often face an identity crisis growing up in America.

 “They look different, but when they’re born they don’t know,” she said.
 “Gradually they figure out they are a little bit different, unique, special in that sense.
 In the beginning, many of them are confused why they are different and why they are treated differently in history and in their surrounding environment.
 Later on they can grow up stronger with this identity reclamation.”